 If the Facility is capable of black start operations, Customer will coordinate individual Facility start-up procedures consistent with FRCC requirements.
-Any black start operations shall be conducted in accordance with the black start criteria included in the FRCC Requirements and the FPL black start plan.
+Any black start operations shall be conducted in accordance with the black start criteria included in the FRCC Requirements and the FPL Black Start Plan, which FPL shall provide to Customer prior to execution of this Agreement.
 Notwithstanding this Section 4.20, the Customer is not required to have black start capability by virtue of this Agreement.
 If the Customer will have black start capability, then Customer shall provide and maintain an emergency communication system that will interface with FPL during a black start condition.

-4.21 Generator Imbalances
+4.20 Generator Imbalances

 Customer will use Good Utility Practice to avoid creating Oversupply Imbalances or Undersupply Imbalances.
-For any unit located in FPL’s control area that is not dynamically scheduled or dynamically transferred to another control area, customer shall contract for or have available to it resources that are capable of supplying in real time any deviations between Customer's generation schedules and the actual deliveries of electricity to the FPL Transmission System by the Facility, as measured by the actual metered output of such Facility.
-To the extent Customer fails to contract for or provide for such generator imbalance service to the satisfaction of FPL, Customer shall be deemed to take, and hereby shall acquire and pay for, such generator imbalance service from FPL pursuant to the terms and conditions of a generator imbalance agreement with FPL.
+For any Unit located in FPL’s Control Area that is not dynamically scheduled or dynamically transferred to another Control Area, Customer shall contract for or have available to it resources that are capable of supplying in real time any deviations between Customer's generation schedules and the actual deliveries of electricity to the FPL Transmission System by the Facility, as measured by the actual metered output of such Facility.
+To the extent Customer fails to contract for or provide for such generator imbalance service to the satisfaction of FPL or have dynamic scheduling or be a Control Area, Customer shall be deemed to take, and hereby shall acquire and pay for, such generator imbalance service from FPL pursuant to the terms and conditions of a generator imbalance agreement with FPL.

 Notwithstanding the foregoing, in the event that FPL’s Open Access Transmission Tariff is revised to include provisions that address energy imbalance between energy scheduled and delivered from the Facility, and the revision is accepted by FERC, this Section 4.21 shall be void.

+[Susan -- What is the status?]

-4.22 New Generator Interconnection Costs
+4.21 New Generator Interconnection Costs

-In the event that FPL, after the Commercial Operations Date, takes transmission facilities out of service in order to construct new facilities or modify existing facilities to interconnect another generator to the FPL Transmission System, then FPL, to the extent allowed by law, shall use best efforts to recover from the other generator and pay to Customer all costs that Customer incurs because it must redispatch, back down, or shut down the Facility as a result of those transmission facilities being out of service.
-In lieu of collecting the costs itself, FPL may assign to Customer the right to recover such costs."
+In the event that FPL, after the Commercial Operation Date, takes transmission facilities out of service in order to construct new facilities or modify existing facilities to interconnect another generator to the FPL Transmission System, then FPL, to the extent allowed by law, shall use best efforts to recover from the other generator and pay to Customer all costs that Customer incurs because it must redispatch, back down, or shut down the Facility as a result of those transmission facilities being out of service.

-4.23 Operation Prior to Completion of System Upgrades
+4.22 Operation Prior to Completion of System Upgrades [Lloyd to review]